-Besides the OmniVista documentation, all documentation on the User Manual CD is in PDF format and requires the Adobe Acrobat Reader program for viewing.
+All documentation is in PDF format and requires the Adobe Acrobat Reader program for viewing.
 Acrobat Reader freeware is available at www.adobe.com.

 Note.
 In order to take advantage of the documentation CD's global search feature, it is recommended that you select the option for searching PDF files before downloading Acrobat Reader freeware.